 The Szechenyi Baths and Swimming Pool outdoor pools in Budapest on our Viking Grand European Tour.
 Yes, gets very crowded!

 Wherever water was located, there was a sign informing us of the temperature of the waters.
 My favorites were the steam chambers.
-I liked the saunas too but steam is my thing!
+I liked the dry heat saunas too but steam is my thing!
 I was grateful these rooms were designated as quiet zones because the spa was very crowded and very loud on a busy Saturday afternoon and I appreciated the few moments of peaceful quiet.

 Indoor pools.
 Outdoor pools.
 It was all quite overwhelming and wonderful at the same time.
 I recommend this optional tour on the Viking Grand European Tour to get a first-hand look at Hungarian culture up close, but be warned, it can be very crowded, and you could be in waters with lots of peoples.
 And it can be loud!

 All too soon our afternoon of soaking in the nourishing spas was over and we were headed back to the Magni, and our last evening of our Viking Grand European Tour.

 The final farewell from Tessa, our program director all 15 days of the Viking Grand European Tour river cruise, and Magni Captain Mykola and Hotel Manager Peter.

 Since no money changed hands on board the Viking Baldur and the Viking Magni during the course of our fifteen day Viking Grand European Tour, this was the evening to settle up our onboard account.
 The reception desk was staffed from 6:00 to 11:00 for this purpose.

 The Captain’s Cocktail Party was festive with laughing, hugging, and tears.
 We had a final farewell toast celebrating our journey with Viking, all the new friendships that were formed and the memories-of-a-lifetime that were made.